cookinity/cookinity/README.md

 #### Generate certificates

-Facebook OAuth requires that your server runs on `https` in development as well, so you need to generate certificates.
+In order for your server to run on `https` in development as well, you need to generate certificates.
 Go to `/server/security` folder and run this.

 ```
 $ cd server/security